Andrew Chen Kah Eng: Malaysia Book Of Records

 On 19 April 2021, for his contribution in the cross border breast milk delivery, Andrew was presented with a Malaysia Book Of Records for the Largest Cross-Border Breast Milk Relief Aid Delivery During MCO.

 The presentation was witnessed by MP for Kulai, Teo Nie Ching.

 Special Bus Transportation Arrangement for the Vulnerable

 The sudden implementation of the MCO also meant that many elderly, children and pregnant ladies were not able to travel back to Malaysia in time before the enforcement started.
 As part of the travel restriction, all land public transport services between the two countries were suspended indefinitely.
 Therefore, while Malaysians were still able to return to Malaysia, people in the vulnerable group faced difficulties travelling back as the only way was to walk across the causeway.

 To assist them Andrew, with the help of private bus operators and the High Commission of Malaysia in Singapore, managed to arrange special bus transportation arrangement for them.

 In total, 4 such arrangements were made, and more than 200 vulnerable people successfully travelled back to Malaysia safely.

+Gazette Shortcut Proposal

+On 17 May 2024, Andrew urged the gazetting of a pedestrian shortcut near the Bangunan Sultan Iskandar (BSI) Customs, Immigration, and Quarantine Complex in Johor Bahru as a third entrance.
+The proposed shortcut aims to alleviate heavy traffic at existing entrances and cater to pedestrians, including pregnant women and senior citizens.
+Andrew emphasized the need for collaboration among various government agencies to enhance security and infrastructure for the shortcut.